lf-edge/eve/api/PROFILE.md

 `last_cmd_timestamp` field from `LocalAppInfo` message, submitted by EVE in the request body of the API.

+### Device Location Info (GNSS)

+Publish the current location of the device as obtained from a GNSS receiver to the local server.

+POST /api/v1/location

+Return codes:

+* Success: `200`
+* Not implemented: `404`

+Request:

+The request mime type MUST be "application/x-proto-binary".
+The request MUST have the body of a single protobuf message of type [ZInfoLocation](./proto/info/info.proto).
+Device publishes information repeatedly with a (default) period of 20 seconds to keep the local server updated (configurable using [timer.location.app.interval](../docs/CONFIG-PROPERTIES.md)).
+Local server MAY throttle or cancel this communication stream by returning the `404` code.

 ## Security

 In addition to using a server_token it is recommended that ACLs/firewall rules are deployed so that the traffic